metrics-js/metrics-js.github.io/src/content/docs/reference/daemon.md

 daemon.listen();
 ```

-## Description

-This module makes it possible to create a socket one can recieve metrics over.
-The socket can
-be of different protocols (UDP, TCP etc) but the data trasmitted over it is expected to be of
-the [`@metrics/metric`](https://github.com/metrics-js/metric) type.
-The recieved metrics can
-be piped to other metric modules for further handling.

-For sending metrics over a socket one are expected to use the [`@metrics/emitter`](https://github.com/metrics-js/emitter) module.

-The main purpose of this is to be able to collect metrics from multiple processes.
-Here is a
-simplified example of each worker in a cluster pushing metrics to the master and the master
-pushing the metric further:
+Here is a simplified example of each worker in a cluster pushing metrics to the master and the master pushing the metric further:

 ```js
 const master = () => {